chandraprvkvsh/Trend-Analysis-for-News-Articles/README.md

 # Historical-News-Analysis
 # Brief Introduction

-Objective of this project is to utilize the news articles dataset containing the entire corpus of articles published over a decade and highlight the important episodes shaping the last decade and how they evolved over time.
+Objective of this project was to utilize the news articles dataset containing the entire corpus of articles published over a decade and highlight the important episodes shaping the last decade and how they evolved over time.
 This project involved data cleaning, Vectorizing the dataset, Creating the required report.

 NLTK, Scikit-Learn,mglearn libraries were used.